 Why a DWI Specialist is a More Effective Criminal Defense Attorney

-One of the many benefits of having a criminal defense attorney who is a DWI specialist is their level of preparedness.
+One of the many benefits of having a criminal defense attorney who is a DWI Specialist by the National College for DUI Defense, like J. Gary Trichter, is their level of preparedness.
 They prepare by analyzing the different aspects of a DWI case long before the client walks in the door.
 They also prepare by applying their acute understanding of the science of how alcohol affects the body—not just in general, but how it affects people INDIVIDUALLY, because alcohol’s effect on an individual is as unique as a fingerprint.

 A Library of Knowledge